larsmaeder/ext-ticker.sh/README.md

 > Extended real-time command-line stock ticker based on pstadler`s ticker.sh.

 `ext-ticker.sh` is a simple shell script using the Yahoo Finance API as a data source.
-It features colored output and is able to display pre- and post-market prices.
+It features colored output and is able to display the current price, pre- and post-market prices,  currency, difference to previous day in dez numbers and percentage and also 52-week-range.

 ![ext-ticker.sh](https://raw.githubusercontent.com/larsmaeder/ext-ticker.sh/master/ext-ticker-sh.png)